GenesysCloudBlueprints/aws-eventbridge-user-presence-update-blueprint/blueprint/index.md

 * [Trigger a user presence update](#trigger-a-user-presence-update "Goes to the Trigger a user presence update section")
 * [View the user presence table in DynamoDB](#view-the-user-presence-table-in-dynamodb "Goes to the View the user presence table in DynamoDB section")

-### Clone the repository containing the project files
+### Clone the repository that contains the project files

 1. Clone the [aws-eventbridge-user-presence-update-blueprint](https://github.com/GenesysCloudBlueprints/aws-eventbridge-user-presence-update-blueprint "Opens the aws-eventbridge-user-presence-update-blueprint") repository from GitHub to your local environment.